poornalingam/collaborated-articles/NextGenTelecommunication.md

 * Split-second (Nanosecond) are most valuable for online trading and the money market.
 Algorithmic and high-frequency traders are hosting their servers’ closure to the stock exchange server (Co-location model) for low latency communication to take advantage of PTP (Precision Time Protocol) within the stock exchange network.
 But every trader is deserved to get an almost equal low latency communication platform for the level playing field.
 * Regulatory or License Raj: Proprietary hardware ASIC/FPGA boards had created only big corporate companies to offer telecom solutions.
 Get rid of this hardware-based business solution to software-based solution will bring more innovation and cost-cutting.

-## Benefits that can be achieved with split-second advantage in next-generation business:
+## Benefits that can be achieved with split-second advantage in next-generation business

 Optical fiber has reduced the network latency but the long-distance undersea network doesn't give the desired result.
 Laying ~500 million km of OFC every year (With a lifetime of 25 years) has increased the TCO.
 The number of hops is also a concern area to reach optimum latency results.
 The business will get immense benefit by reducing the network latency in long-distance communication.